andeaale/home-assistant-configuration/README.md

 * **Video**
   * _**Room/Whole House Video**_ | Control video streaming in any room, view who is streaming what, and more
   * _**Game Time / Movie Night**_ | Sit back, use your TV remote to watch TV or play a game, and have the lights dim or turn off.
 Have them turn on when you turn off the TV.
+  * _**Smart Motion Lighting**_ | Lights turn on and off whenever motion is detected - but not when you are playing a game or watching a movie.

 ### ![People](docs/images/users.png) People
 * _**~~Heading Home Alerts~~**_ | ~~Sends push notifications when you're on your way home and how long until you arrive~~